akeneo/pim-community-dev/README.md

 - Convert/ contains the converter service.
 - DependencyInjection/
 * Configuration : define how to check configuration measure files
-* OroMeasureExtension : define the recovery of the configuration (config files browse and merge configuration).
+* AkeneoMeasureExtension : define the recovery of the configuration (config files browse and merge configuration).
 - Exception/ contains the exception classes used in converter.
 - Family/ contains a list of family measure interfaces.
 Each define a family and must contains a constant named FAMILY.
 - Resources/config/